shevernitskiy/wasdtv/README.md

 ### Obtaining token

-To use REST api you should make token in [account setting area](https://wasd.tv/general-settings/API)
+To use REST api you should get token in [account setting area](https://wasd.tv/general-settings/API)

 ### REST requests